openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 When a W3C Verifiable Presentation as defined by [@VC_DATA_2.0] or [@VC_DATA] signed using Data Integrity is used as Key Proof, it MUST contain the following elements:

-  * in the presentation itself,
   * `holder`: OPTIONAL.
 MUST be equivalent to the controller identifier (e.g. DID) for the `verificationMethod` value identified by the `proof.verificationMethod` property.

-  * in the proof body,
+  * `proof`: REQUIRED.
+The proof body of a W3C Verifiable Presentation.
       * `domain`: REQUIRED (string).
 The value of this claim MUST be the Credential Issuer Identifier.
       * `challenge`: REQUIRED (string).
 The value type of this claim MUST be a string, where the value is a server-provided `c_nonce`.
 It MUST be present when the Wallet received server-provided `c_nonce`.